Saturday, December 26, 2015

 * * *

 When I saw what had happened I drove back up to the nearest parking lot and hiked down to visit the tree.
 The wind-sculpted top that's been iconic of Mt.
-Tam for at least 40 years or so is now an explosion of leafy branches on the ground below.
+Tam for at least 40 years (and doublessly much longer) is now an explosion of leafy branches on the ground below.
 A couple of large branches snagged on the way down and are now swinging in the wind, would-be widow-makers.
-In case you need a reminder, here's how it used to look:

-Here's a picture of the same tree from Galen Rowell's book Bay Area Wild, which came out in 1997.
-According to the stock image profile at Mountain Light (which, like the book, also misidentifies the tree as a Monterey pine), the photograph was made in 1995.
+Next is a picture of the same tree from Galen Rowell's book Bay Area Wild, which came out in 1997.
+According to the stock image profile at Mountain Light (which, like the book, also understandably misidentifies the Douglas fir as a Monterey pine due to its uncharacteristic layering of branches), the photograph was made in 1995.

 * * *